 5.1 Standards for Associate Professor

-Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Associate Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibilities at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are maintaining the standards for the rank of associate professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 5.2 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibilities at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
 They must present evidence that they are maintaining the standards for the rank of full professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 The Post Tenure Review (PTR) Committee will not attempt to rank any faculty member numerically.
 The materials used to assess a faculty member’s cumulative performance are referenced under section 3.
-The PTR Committee will provide a written assessment of the faculty member’s performance with respect to the standards stated in the faculty member’s SME.
-The assessment will recommend whether the faculty member’s overall performance “does not meet”, “meets”, or “exceeds” expectations as stated in the SME.
+The PTR Committee will provide a written assessment of the faculty member’s performance with respect to the standards stated in the faculty member’s SFR.
+The assessment will recommend whether the faculty member’s overall performance “does not meet”, “meets”, or “exceeds” expectations as stated in the SFR.
 This determination will be based on a simple majority vote of the Committee.
 A tie vote will be understood as “meets” expectations.
 The department head will consider the recommendation of the assessment and determine the overall performance of the faculty member at the departmental level.
 The recommendation and use of “exceeds” expectations will be reserved for only the most exceptional performance.